What Language is This? Ask Your Tokenizer: UnigramLM

 Intuitively, this procedure resembles maximum likelihood estimation for a categorical distribution, but with a key difference: we cannot compute observed (``hard'') counts of token occurrences, since the segmentation of each string into tokens is latent.
 We instead compute expected (``soft'') token counts under the current model by marginalizing over all possible segmentations.
 In this way, the EM procedure integrates out segmentation uncertainty when estimating $\unigramdist$, yielding parameter estimates that reflect the full distribution over tokenizations rather than a single, fixed segmentation.

 \paragraph{Learning $\vocab$.} The EM procedure above operates over a fixed vocabulary $\vocab$.
+Indeed, the validity of the approximation relies on the fact that $\vocab$ is fixed (and known).
 In the case of our language identification algorithm, we can pre-specify it as, \eg, the vocabulary of a chosen language model.
 If one wishes to also learn the vocabulary, the \unilm algorithm proposes a heuristic approach which works as follows.
 Initially, $\vocab$ is defined as an oversized set consisting of the most frequently occurring substrings in the corpus; this set can be found efficiently using Enhanced Suffix Array-based algorithms \citep[\eg,][]{Abouelhoda2002TheES}.
 The vocabulary is then \enquote{learned} by iterating between: (i) holding it fixed and estimating $\unigramdistcur$ via EM; (ii) a pruning step, where the tokens whose removal hurts corpus log-likelihood the least---under current parameter beliefs $\unigramdistcur$---are removed.
 Via this pruning step, the algorithm ultimately trims the vocabulary down to the user's desired size.\looseness=-1